ryankugler/ryankugler/README.md

 ## 🚀 About Me

-- 📖 I'm dedicated to learning new things and exploring my interests, I'm not a one-trick pony.
+- 📖 I'm dedicated to learning new things and exploring my interests, I like to think of myself as a swiss army knife.
 - ❤️‍🔥 I have a passion for AI applications, Machine Learning, Data Analysis, Genetic Algorithms, and Optimization Techniques.

 ## 🛠️ Skills